 When it comes to hawks in Ohio, there are 8 different species that you may encounter.
 Those species are the Red-tailed Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Cooper’s Hawk, Broad-winged Hawk, Northern Goshawk, Northern Harrier, and the Rough-legged Hawk.

-Wanna know a little bit about where you can see them in Ohio and what they look like?
+Keep reading to learn a little bit about where you can see them in Ohio and what they look like.

 1. Red-tailed Hawk